Atharv029/Atharv029/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on multiple projects.
+- 🔭 I’m currently working on multiple projects and addicted with web3.
 - 🌱 I’m currently learning advanced React techniques and TypeScript
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with cloud deployment and DevOps practices